MicrosoftDocs/m365copilot-docs/docs/index.md

 :::image type="content" source="assets/images/m365-extensibility-types.png" alt-text="This illustration declarative agents comprised of connectors and plugins, and custom engine agents" border="false" lightbox="assets/images/m365-extensibility-types.png":::

-You can add knowledge and skills to Copilot agents via Copilot connectors and plugins.
+You can add knowledge and skills to agents via Copilot connectors and plugins.

 :::image type="content" source="assets/images/skills-knowledge-chart.png" alt-text="Chart with organizational 'Knowledge' as the x-axis and user 'Skills' as the y-axis" border="false" lightbox="assets/images/skills-knowledge-chart.png":::